Loading

 No banner with provided ID found

-What is a Pay Per Click program?
+What is a Pay Per Click Program?

 PPC (Pay per click) affiliate programs can be extremely useful for affiliate marketers (and others) with websites that have a sustainable stream of interested, engaged traffic.
 In the PPC online advertising model, an advertiser pays a publisher (such as an affiliate marketer who owns a website or search engines) when an ad displayed on their site is clicked.
 PPC programs create networks where publishers can choose among multiple advertisers to find the best match of content for their site, or this process is automated through optimization algorithms.
 An alternative model is a bidding process where advertisers bid for the ad space on your website.

-Google AdSense & its Alternatives
+Google AdSense & Its Alternatives

 If you are familiar at all with PPC programs, you’ll probably first think of Google Ads.
 It’s the biggest, and one of the most reliable, easiest pay per click affiliate programs out there with great analytical tools – but not necessarily the best fit for you.
 In fact, given the wide variety of programs out there, it’s important to consider your needs, experience and strengths.